siu-issiki/vitest-drizzle-environment/README.md

 import { users } from './schema';

 test('can create a user', async () => {
-  // vitestDrizzle.client is the transaction client
+  // vDrizzle.client is the transaction client
-  await vitestDrizzle.client.insert(users).values({
+  await vDrizzle.client.insert(users).values({
     name: 'Test User',
     email: 'test@example.com',
   });

-  const result = await vitestDrizzle.client.select().from(users);
+  const result = await vDrizzle.client.select().from(users);
   expect(result).toHaveLength(1);
 }); // ← Automatically rolled back at test end

 test('previous test data does not exist', async () => {
-  const result = await vitestDrizzle.client.select().from(users);
+  const result = await vDrizzle.client.select().from(users);
   expect(result).toHaveLength(0); // Rolled back!
 });
 ```

 ## Integration with Business Logic

-Instead of using `vitestDrizzle.client` directly in test files, we recommend abstracting the DB client in your business logic and mocking it in tests.
+Instead of using `vDrizzle.client` directly in test files, we recommend abstracting the DB client in your business logic and mocking it in tests.

 ### 1. Create a Client Module